Horizon4/final-project-horizon/doc/sprint2/sprint2.md

 -	Also making object Itinerary for completed itineraries (ItineraryProcess is for uncompleted ones)
 -	ItineraryProcess stores user input and collects data from that
 -	Upon hitting continue, flights gets populated
--	Getting rid of routes in flights?
-(Keeping for testing)
+-	Getting rid of routes in flights
 -	When continue is clicked, then we addFlights and pass in the proper parameters for it
 -	To do:
     - Accommodations
-    - Ryan is doing the completed endpoints (getting completed itineraries by specific user)
+    - Completing endpoints (getting completed itineraries by specific user)
 -	Side note: PUT != Create, POST == Create, PUT == Update

 ## Sprint Backlog